NeoDante23/NeoDante23.github.io/README.md

 # My Portfolio

-Welcome to my professional portfolio on GitHub.
-Here, you'll find projects, code snippets, and professional highlights.
+Welcome to my portfolio on GitHub.
+Here, you'll see what kind of projects I've worked on.